 Mr A.D.
 Marsden, Head of Sixth Form

-Hello and welcome to our Sixth Form page, I hope you find it helpful.
+Hello and welcome to the Ermysted’s Sixth Form page, I hope you find it useful.

-The school’s profound academic success is all down to the hard work that both staff and students put in to this institute.
-Every pupil is pushed to reach their potential, and combined with its strong ethos, Ermysted’s allows students to thrive and truly discover themselves before going on to further study or work- many of our students gaining places at top universities including Oxford and Cambridge.
+Firstly, the school’s incredible academic success is down to the hard work and effort put in by both students and staff.
+Each pupil is pushed to reach their potential and combined with its strong ethos, Ermysted’s allows students to thrive and truly discover themselves before going on to further study or work.

-I hope you will come and visit us and if you are interested in becoming part of the school and Sixth Form; I would be very pleased to meet you.
+I hope you will come visit us if you are interested in becoming a member of the school; we would be very pleased to have you.